 Kelley Conner Lear CG®

-Kelley is a Certified Genealogist® specializing in research in her home state of West Virginia, as well as Virginia, the Allegheny Highlands, and Central Appalachia.
-She is available for research, writing, speaking, or assistance with lineage society applications.
-Kelley holds a Professional Learning Certificate in Genealogical Studies (PLCGS) from the International Institute of Genealogical Studies.
+Kelley Conner Lear is a Certified Genealogist® specializing in research in her home state of West Virginia, as well as Virginia, Central Appalachia, and the Allegheny Highlands.
+She is available for client research, writing, speaking, or teaching.
+Her personal research interests include tracing female ancestors, developing family narratives, and sifting through manuscript collections.
+She especially enjoys reconstructing the stories of “everyday” ancestors.

-In addition to serving on the Board of Directors of APG, Kelley also serves as the Social Media Chair, Historian, and member of the Virginia Genealogical Society's Board of Directors.
+Kelley currently serves on the Board of the Virginia Genealogical Society.
+She also chairs the Professional Development Committee and sits on the Board of the Association of Professional Genealogists (APG).
 She is also a member of the National Genealogical Society, Genealogical Research Institute of Virginia, KYOWVA Genealogical and Historical Society, Hackers Creek Pioneer Descendants, the Georgia Genealogical Society, and other local societies.

 Work samples and references are available on request.